vtempest/git0/docs-config/src/index.md

 ## ✨ Features

 - **Search GitHub repositories** by name with fuzzy matching
-- **Download repositories** directly from GitHub URLs or owner/repo shortcuts
+- **Download repositories** directly from GitHub URLs or owner/repo shortcuts.
+Skip the manual git clone, cd, install dance
 - **Get Releases** instantly download latest release for your system or all systems
 - **Automatic dependency detection** and installation for multiple project types
 - **Smart IDE integration** - automatically opens projects in your preferred editor